 76mm Gun Tank M41 Walker Bulldog.

 The early pulsing relay gun control system provided powered operation for turret traverse and gun elevation, but it could not meet the added demand of the five-second engagement window.
 The gunner's control handle was used to hydraulically traverse the turret clockwise or counterclockwise, and hydraulic elevation was achieved by pulling or pushing the top of the handle towards or away from the gunner.
-(Picture from TM 9-730 76-mm Gun Tank T41E1.)
+(Picture from TM 9-730 76-mm Tank Gun T41E1.)

 76mm Gun Tank M41 Walker Bulldog.